nraviles/Gitbook/meetings-topics-and-schedule/probability-primer-10-08-22-3pm-cst/properties-of-probability.md

 Probabilities can be discrete (evaluated on a countable set of points), each with individual probability values per point, they can be continuous (evaulated only on intervals) or mixes of the two.

-In the continuous case when intervals can be chopped up into smaller and smaller parts of smaller and smaller physical lengths we can ask for a density at a point $x$ in the following sense
+In the continuous case when intervals can be chopped up into smaller and smaller parts of smaller and smaller physical lengths we can ask for a density at a point $$x$$ in the following sense

 $$
 \lim_{\epsilon \rightarrow 0} \frac{P[x-\epsilon/2, x + \epsilon/2]}{\epsilon} \doteq p(x)